Murray River Tributaries & Murray–Darling Basin Waterways

 Goulburn & Broken Rivers Catchment

-With their headwaters rising in the Great Dividing Range, south of Lake Eildon, the Goulburn and Broken rivers are most southerly of all rivers of the Basin, with many of the waterways flowing into the two rivers in the highlands of northern Victoria.
+With their headwaters rising in the Great Dividing Range, south of Lake Eildon, the Goulburn and Broken rivers are the most southerly of all rivers of the Basin, with many of the waterways flowing into the two rivers in the highlands of northern Victoria.

-Fed by high rainfall and spring snowmelt, the Goulburn and Broken rivers contribute about 1/10 of the Murray-Darling Basin's water, with the Goulburn being the largest tributary to the Murray River and also the most regulated - due mostly to its urban and agricultural use.
+Fed by high rainfall and spring snowmelt, the Goulburn and Broken rivers contribute about 1/10 of the Murray–Darling Basin's water, with the Goulburn being the largest tributary to the Murray River and also the most regulated, due mostly to its urban and agricultural use.

 - Catchment area: 2% of the Murray–Darling Basin